 Negative Keywords Are Your Friends (+ ACoS)

-Amazon negative keywords are excluded from a more extensive keyword (also known as “long-tail” keywords).
-In many cases, you won’t want to rank for some search terms.
+Amazon negative keywords are excluded from a more extensive keyword (“long-tail” keywords).
+You won’t want to rank for some search terms in many cases.

-Look at the search terms available either via Amazon’s tools or through third parties.
-And see where the opportunity lies for targeting people who are searching directly within Amazon.
+Look at the search terms available via Amazon’s tools or through third parties.
+And see where the opportunity lies for targeting people searching directly within Amazon.

 Similar to how Google works, Amazon has people showing direct interest in something through their search engine, meaning that you’ll want to be very specific with the keywords targeted.

-Similar to how Google works, Amazon has people showing direct interest in something through their search engine.
-It means that you’ll want to be very specific with the keywords targeted.
+Like how Google works, Amazon has people showing a direct interest in something through their search engine.
+You’ll want to be very specific with the keywords targeted.

-Once you’ve applied negative keywords, you’ll want to keep an eye out on the Advertising Cost of Sale.
-It is like Facebook’s Return on Ad Spend (ROAS) metric, but reversed.
+Once you’ve applied negative keywords, you’ll want to watch the Advertising Cost of Sale.
+It is like Facebook’s Return on Ad Spend (ROAS) metric but reversed.

-Your goal is to hit a ratio of ad spend to revenue that’s satisfactory and guarantees profits through ad channel.
+Your goal is to hit a ratio of ad spend to satisfactory revenue and guarantee profits through the ad channel.
 This is on top of whatever profit you had before.

 3 Questions To Make Your Display Ads a Success

-Before you begin advertising on Amazon, ask yourself these 3 questions to ensure that you get the most out of your efforts:
+Before you begin advertising on Amazon, ask yourself these three questions to ensure that you get the most out of your efforts:

 You may opt to convert the ad clicks into orders.
 Or you may want to track advertising costs across multiple ads to choose the one that delivers better results.

 Whatever the advertising goal, you have to connect that back to your business goal.
-You can do this in a variety of ways, but the best one is to create Objectives and Key Results (OKRs).
+You can do this in various ways, but the best one is to create Objectives and Key Results (OKRs).

 Which Products Should I Advertise To Reach It?

-Choosing the right product to advertise will help you achieve the goal you set.
+Choosing the right product to advertise will help you achieve your goal.
 Be sure to select the bestselling products; you do not want to invest money in promoting a product that will not give you profits in equal measures.
-The selection process is very important here.
+The selection process is critical here.